Blogs

 How We Train Independent Smallholder Farmers

 The adage “Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime” is a principle so well-understood that its origin is contested the world over.
+Teach a man to fish and you feed him for a lifetime” is a principle so well-understood that its origin is contested the world over.
 Yet, the importance of facilitating self-sufficiency in food security is far from reality.
 The World Economic Forum reports that smallholder farmers produce about a third of the world’s food supply but lack the “financial, technical and technological support they need to thrive[1].”
-We believe our smallholder curriculum will equip our smallholders with the skills they need for a lifetime.
+We believe that our smallholder curriculum will equip our smallholders with the skills they need for a lifetime.

 Oil palm smallholders make up about 40% of planted area.
-Independent ones, particularly lack the resources to produce sustainably.
+Independent ones particularly, lack the resources to produce sustainably.
 Our comprehensive training program covers both the hard and soft skills that enable independent smallholders to improve their livelihoods.

 Curriculum Overview